eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

     * **Codewind Gatekeeper URL:** In step 3, cwctl gives you the Gatekeeper URL.
     * **Username:** In step 3, developer username is given to cwctl in the value of `kdevuser`.
     * **Password:** In step 3, developer password given to cwctl in the value of `kdevpass`.
-6. To save and create the connection to the Codewind instance on Minikube, click `Save`.
+6. To save and create the remote connection to the Codewind instance on Minikube, click `Save`.

 ## Developing a microservice
-Now that you have prepared Minikube and installed Codewind, develop a microservice so you learn to work with Codewind on Minikube.
+Now that you have installed Minikube and Codewind, develop a microservice so you learn to work with Codewind on Minikube.

 ### Configuring Codewind to use application stacks
 Configure Codewind to use Appsody templates so you can focus exclusively on your code.
 These templates include stacks that you can use to follow this guide.
 Complete the following steps to select the Appsody templates:

 1. Under the Explorer pane, select `Codewind`.
-2. Right-click `Local`.
+2. Right-click the remote connection you saved when you completed the `Installing Codewind` instructions.
 3. Select `Template Source Manager`.
 4. Enable `Appsody Stacks - incubator`.

-You now have configured Codewind to Appsody templates and can proceed to develop your microservice within Codewind.
+You now have configured Codewind to Appsody templates and can proceed to develop your microservice with Codewind.

 If your organization uses customized application stacks and has given you a URL that points to an index.json file, you can add it to Codewind:

-1. Return to `Codewind` and right-click `Local`.
+1. Return to `Codewind` and right-click the remote connection.
 2. Select `Template Source Manager`.
 3. Click the `Add New +` button to add your URL.
 4. Add your URL in the pop up window and save your changes.